openjdk/guide/src/guide/contributing-to-an-open-jdk-project.md

 ### 1. Sign the OCA

 Like many other open-source communities, the OpenJDK Community requires Contributors to jointly assign their copyright on contributed code.
 Oracle is the steward of OpenJDK and if you haven't yet signed the [Oracle Contributor Agreement](https://oca.opensource.oracle.com/) (OCA), and are not covered by a company-level agreement, then please do so.
 This is required in order to make your patch available for review.
 The OCA gives Oracle and you as a Contributor joint copyright interests in the code.
 You will retain your copyright while also granting those rights to Oracle.
+If you don't know if your organization has signed the OCA you can check the [OCA Signatories List][https://oca.opensource.oracle.com/?ojr=contrib-list], or ask your legal advisor.

 When you sign the OCA, please make sure that you specify your GitHub user name in the `Username` field of the OCA.
 If you try to create a PR before you have signed the OCA, or if you didn't specify your GitHub user name, you'll get instructions telling you to do so, and the PR won't be published until this is done.
 OCA registration is a manual process.
 Please allow for up to several days to have your OCA application processed, even though it's normally processed swiftly.
-An alphabetical list of all of the assigned OpenJDK usernames may be found on the [OpenJDK people](https://db.openjdk.org/people) list.

 You only need to sign the OCA once in order to cover all changes that you might contribute to any Oracle-sponsored open-source community.
 If you've already signed the OCA or the former SCA (Sun Contributor Agreement) for any Oracle-sponsored open-source community, then you do not need to sign it again in order to contribute to OpenJDK.
 Please note that you don't need to sign an OCA if you work at Oracle or a company which has negotiated an equivalent agreement.